altermo/vim-plugin-list/README.md

   * [suy/vim-context-commentstring](https://github.com/suy/vim-context-commentstring) : automatically set the 'commentstring' and 'comments' Vim options in file types which contain more than one syntax
   * [tpope/vim-commentary](https://github.com/tpope/vim-commentary) : Comment stuff out
 ## key
+  * [christoomey/vim-sort-motion](https://github.com/christoomey/vim-sort-motion) : provides the ability to sort in Vim using text objects and motions
   * [conradirwin/vim-bracketed-paste](https://github.com/conradirwin/vim-bracketed-paste) : enables transparent pasting (i.e. no more `:set paste!`)
   * [drzel/vim-split-line](https://github.com/drzel/vim-split-line) : easily split lines
   * [egzvor/vimproviser](https://github.com/egzvor/vimproviser) : quick remapping of two of your most convenient keys to actions that are most important for you right now